lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

   it will be worth it at all.
 * There are many components of your system left to implement, and you're not sure what you should prioritize over others.
-* You find setting up, understanding and debugging experiments overwhelming.
+* You find setting up, understanding, and debugging experiments overwhelming.

 <br>